nothingspecialguild/Nothing-Special/rules/raidrules.md

 ## ATTENDANCE

 Members of the raid team are expected to attend all raids, both progression and reclears, with the exception of absences/IRL commitments.
+If you've joined the team, you have agreed your availability for our raid nights and times.

+If your circumstances change and you are unable to consistently attend 80%+ of raids, (excluding legitimate absences), please speak to an officer.

 ## RAIDING OUTSIDE OF GUILD RUNS (PUG GROUPS ETC)

 We do not prevent guild members from running raids outside of our own scheduled events.

-If you choose to do this, you are still expected to attend raid nights (even if we're clearing bosses you completed).
+If you choose to do this, you are still expected to attend raid nights (even if we're clearing bosses you've completed in a non-guild run).
+Non-attendance because you have run content outside of our raid nights is not an acceptable excuse for absence.